Search and Hit Enter

 Adding flavour without onion and garlic

-As someone who develops FODMAP friendly recipes, about half of the gig is figuring out how to replace onion and garlic with FODMAP friendly alternatives.
-Onion and garlic are the powerhouses of the flavour world, and are included, in some form or another, in just about every cuisine worldwide.
+As someone who develops low FODMAP recipes, about half of the gig is figuring out how to replace onion and garlic with low FODMAP alternatives.
+Onion and garlic are the powerhouses of the flavour world and are included (in some form or another) in just about every cuisine worldwide.

 Why would someone avoid onion and garlic?